Christmas in July Around the World

 How is Christmas in July Celebrated in Australia?

 Restaurants tout Christmas in July menus, pubs and clubs hold festive parties, Christmas lights are displayed on buildings, ice rinks and fake snow machines appear; all working together to recreate that elusive wintery Christmas experience.
-Christmas jumpers come out and friends and family gather around open fires, bringing to mind the Christmases of past.
+Christmas jumpers come out and friends and family gather around open fires, bringing to mind the Christmases of the past.

 Australian Christmas in July Hotspots